truenas/middleware/docs/userguide/freenas_intro.rst

 * The "Disable Physical Block Size Reporting" checkbox and "Available Space Threshold" field have been added to :menuselection:`Sharing --> Block (iSCSI) --> Extents --> Add Extent`.

+* The "Home share name" field has been added to :menuselection:`Services --> AFP`.

 * The "DNS Backend" field has been removed from :menuselection:`Services --> Domain Controller` as BIND is not included in FreeNAS®.

 * A warning message now occurs if you stop the iSCSI service when initiators are connected.
 Type :command:`ctladm islist` to determine the names of the